 We went through this cut to reach our crossing of Deer Creek.

-The train crossed Deer Creek.
-We will continue onward to Latrobe.
+The train crossed Deer Creek and we continued onward to Latrobe.